How long it takes to learn Korean?

 K-dramas and K-pop are the root cause of the Korean wave.
 So, it’s necessary to watch them not only for entertainment purposes but for learning as well.

-But what makes Asian TV shows different from others is their editing.
+However, what makes Asian TV shows different from others is their editing.

-They even take close-up shots of their casts’ reaction to simple moments, like 긴장 (Kin-Jang) is Nervous, 민망 (Min-Mang) is Embarrassed, 걱정 (Kheog-Jeong) is Worried, etc.
+They even take close-up shots of their cast’s reaction to simple moments, like 긴장 (Kin-Jang) is Nervous, 민망 (Min-Mang) is Embarrassed, 걱정 (Kheog-Jeong) is Worried, etc.

-Time to lose yourself in the world of beautiful dramas to learn Korean is now!
+The time to lose yourself in the world of beautiful dramas to learn Korean is now!

-So, if you watch these bands’ shows, you will discover many things without even realizing it, and laughs would be a plus factor.
+So, if you watch these bands’ shows, you will discover many things without realizing it, and laughs would be a plus factor.

 How long to learn Korean fluently